cuhk-haosun/doc-manual-pub/Nextcloud/README.md

 ## Desktop client

-Install the Desktop Synchronization Client from https://nextcloud.com/install/#install-clients.
+<a href="https://nextcloud.com/install/#install-clients">Install the Desktop Synchronization Client</a>.
 Point to the URL and enter your username and password, just as you would when logging in with web browser.

 # Accessing Nextcloud files using WebDAV